-\textbf{Future Work:} Future work could establish different benchmarks.
-Other approaches to benchmarking could be grounded in different tasks of similar potential for practical uses such as trojan implantation, trojan removal, or reverse-engineering models \cite{lindner2023tracr}.
-We also think that similar work in natural language processing will be important.
-Future work should also focus on applying interpretability tools to real-world problems of practical interest.
-Competitions such as that of \citet{clark2022ai} may be helpful for this.
+\textbf{Future Work:} Further work could establish different benchmarks and systematically compare differences between evaluation paradigms.
+Other approaches to benchmarking could be grounded in tasks of similar potential for practical uses, such as trojan implantation, trojan removal, or reverse-engineering models \cite{lindner2023tracr}.
+Similar work in natural language processing will also be important.
+Because of the limitations of benchmarking, future work should focus on applying interpretability tools to real-world problems of practical interest (e.g. \cite{rando2022red}).
 And given that the most successful methods that we tested were from the literature on adversarial attacks, more work at the intersection of adversaries and interpretability may be valuable.
 Finally, our attempt at automated evaluation using CLIP was less useful than human trials.
-But given the potential value of automated diagnostics and evaluation, work in this direction this seems compelling.
+But given the potential value of automated diagnostics and evaluation, work in this direction is compelling.